 The Company has a 50-year ground lease with GCHDC.
-Leases with an initial term of 12 months of less are not recorded on the balance sheet and are expensed on a straight-line basis.
+Leases with an initial term of 12 months or less are not recorded on the balance sheet and are expensed on a straight-line basis.
 Lease and non-lease components are accounted for together as a single lease component for operating leases associated with office space.
-Prior to January 1, 2022, and the implementation of ASU 2016-02, Leases (Topic 842), equipment operating leases were accounted for as expense in the statements of operations when the rental payment was incurred.
-No asset or liability was recorded for operating leases.